Connectgauravkaushik/mobiscroll-monthly-calendar-timeline/README.md

 - Styled with Tailwind CSS and Flowbite components.
 - Modern, responsive UI.
 - Drag functionality to select the timeline & add an event.
-- Every event should be assigned a different color.
+- Every event should be assigned a different colour.
 - Drag event to move the between dates horizontally.
-- Functionality to add more resources in Y axis.
+- Functionality to add more resources in the Y axis.
 - Highlight today’s date.
 - Functionality to move the calendar to the previous or next month.
 - Delete event functionality with an alert popup.